kyeno/gemlink/doc/shield-coinbase.md

 ### Locking UTXOs

 The `z_shieldcoinbase` call will lock any selected UTXOs.
 This prevents the selected UTXOs which are already queued up from being selected for any other send operation.
 If the `z_shieldcoinbase` call fails, any locked UTXOs are unlocked.

 You can use the RPC call `lockunspent` to see which UTXOs have been locked.
 You can also use this call to unlock any UTXOs in the event of an unexpected system failure which leaves UTXOs in a locked state.

 ### Limits, Performance and Transaction Confirmation

 The number of coinbase UTXOs selected for shielding can be adjusted by setting the limit parameter.
 The default value is 50.

-If the limit parameter is set to zero, the snowgemd `mempooltxinputlimit` option will be used instead, where the default value for `mempooltxinputlimit` is zero, which means no limit.
+If the limit parameter is set to zero, the gemlinkd `mempooltxinputlimit` option will be used instead, where the default value for `mempooltxinputlimit` is zero, which means no limit.

 Any limit is constrained by a hard limit due to the consensus rule defining a maximum transaction size of 100,000 bytes.

 In general, the more UTXOs that are selected, the longer it takes for the transaction to be verified.
 Due to the quadratic hashing problem, some miners use the `mempooltxinputlimit` option to reject transactions with a large number of UTXO inputs.

 Currently, as of November 2017, there is no commonly agreed upon limit, but as a rule of thumb (a form of emergent consensus) if a transaction has less than 100 UTXO inputs, the transaction will be mined promptly by the majority of mining pools, but if it has many more UTXO inputs, such as 500, it might take several days to be mined by a miner who has higher or no limits.

 ### Anatomy of a z_shieldcoinbase transaction

 The transaction created is a shielded transaction.
 It consists of a single joinsplit, which consumes coinbase UTXOs as input, and deposits value at a shielded address, minus any fee.

 The number of coinbase UTXOs is determined by a user configured limit.